Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Abstract

-\textbf{Background:} Neoplasms remains a leading cause of mortality worldwide, with timely diagnosis being crucial for improving patient outcomes.
-Current diagnostic methods are often invasive, costly, and inaccessible to many populations.
-Electrocardiogram (ECG) data, widely available and non-invasive, has the potential to serve as a tool for neoplasms diagnosis by using physiological changes in cardiovascular function associated with neoplastic prescences.
+\textbf{Background:} Neoplasms are a major cause of mortality globally, where early diagnosis is essential for improving outcomes.
+Current diagnostic methods are often invasive, expensive, and inaccessible in resource-limited settings.
+This study explores the potential of electrocardiogram (ECG) data, a widely available and non-invasive tool for diagnosing neoplasms through cardiovascular changes linked to neoplastic presence.

-\textbf{Methods:} This study explores the application of machine learning models to analyze ECG features for the diagnosis of neoplasms.
-We developed a pipeline integrating tree-based models with Shapley values for explainability.
-The model was trained and internally validated and externally validated on a second large-scale independent external cohort to ensure robustness and generalizability.
+\textbf{Methods:} A diagnostic pipeline combining tree-based machine learning models with Shapley value analysis for explainability was developed.
+The model was trained and internally validated on a large dataset and externally validated on an independent cohort to ensure robustness and generalizability.
+Key ECG features contributing to predictions were identified and analyzed.

-\textbf{Findings:} The results demonstrate that ECG data can effectively capture neoplasms-associated cardiovascular changes, achieving high performance in both internal testing and external validation cohorts.
-Shapley values identified key ECG features influencing model predictions, revealing established and novel cardiovascular markers linked to neoplastic conditions.
-This non-invasive approach provides a cost-effective and scalable alternative for the diagnosis of neoplasms, particularly in resource-limited settings.
-Similarly, useful for the management of secondary cardiovascular effects given neoplasms therapies.
+\textbf{Results:} The model achieved high diagnostic accuracy in both internal testing and external validation cohorts.
+Shapley value analysis highlighted significant ECG features, including novel predictors.
+The approach is cost-effective, scalable, and suitable for resource-limited settings, offering insights into cardiovascular changes associated with neoplasms and their therapies.

-\textbf{Interpretation:} This study highlights the feasibility of leveraging ECG signals and machine learning to enhance neoplasms diagnostics.
-By offering interpretable insights into cardio-neoplasms interactions, this approach bridges existing gaps in non-invasive diagnostics and has implications for integrating ECG-based tools into broader neoplasms diagnostic frameworks, as well as neoplasms therapy management.
+\textbf{Conclusions:} This study demonstrates the feasibility of using ECG signals and machine learning for non-invasive neoplasm diagnosis.
+By providing interpretable insights into cardio-neoplasm interactions, this method addresses gaps in diagnostics and supports integration into broader diagnostic and therapeutic frameworks.